 We had minerals leased near Idalou in the 2010-2012 activity.
 We were hopeful and excited but nothing came of it.
 I never got many details but would love to see more activity in that area!
 Good luck to Lubbock County!

 Bobby now you know how much activity is going on in Lubbock County.
-The last major leasing was on 2010-2012.
+The last major leasing was in 2010-2012.

-Well we have acreage south on slide road.
-Last well drilled was west of Woodrow and slide Slide road by Enduro out of Fort Worth.
-There was A lot of rumors and it was declared shut in Producing.
+Well we have acreage south on Slide Road.
+Last well drilled was west of Woodrow and Slide Slide Road by Enduro out of Fort Worth.
+There were a lot of rumors and it was declared shut in producing.
 Weird.

 Here I come.
 Lubbock has a lot of potential.

-Hi, Caroline–I don’t know anything about this Boulders Royalty Corp., but the extremely short deadline makes the deal “sound fishy” to me, also.
-I don’t know how many net mineral acres you own, so I don’t know if the $5,000,000.00 offer is realistic or not.
-There was a lot of activity around Wofforth a few years ago, but with mostly disappointing results as I recall.
-Good Luck and Be Careful!
+Hi, Caroline - I don’t know anything about this Boulders Royalty Corp., but the extremely short deadline makes the deal “sound fishy” to me, also.
+I don’t know how many net mineral acres you own, so I don’t know if the $5,000,000 offer is realistic or not.
+There was a lot of activity around Wolfforth a few years ago, but with mostly disappointing results as I recall.
+Good luck and be careful!

-We have mineral rights through my husband’s father’s family in Lubbock county.
+We have mineral rights through my husband’s father’s family in Lubbock County.
 They were leased back in 2012 by The Caffey Group for 3 years.
-Last week we received a letter from Boulders Royalty Corp. offering to buy our non-active rights for lump sum and they have allocated 5000000 to purchase.
+Last week we received a letter from Boulders Royalty Corp. offering to buy our non-active rights for lump sum and they have allocated $5,000,000 to purchase.
 They have asked for our lease paperwork and said the offer is only good till 5/12/2017.
 I am not sure if this is a good deal but the deal sounds fishy.
-We think the mineral rights are near Wolfworth but not sure.
+We think the mineral rights are near Wolfforth but not sure.

-They made no real offer they want us to tell them how much we own with an old least I think and then they will make an actual offer but they have set aside 5,000,000 to make an offer.
-I am not sure the actual location of the mineral rights except we have it on the old lease and we have like 1/16of a few 100 meneral acres.
+They made no real offer.
+They want us to tell them how much we own with an old lease, I think, and then they will make an actual offer, but they have set aside 5,000,000 to make an offer.
+I am not sure of the actual location of the mineral rights except we have it on the old lease and we have like 1/16 of a few 100 mineral acres.
 I need to find the old lease.
-But it really read like a car dealership add.
+But it really read like a car dealership ad.

 Ms. Simmons, 1/16th of a few hundred mineral acres would make 5 million dollars unrealistic.
 It sounds like bait to me.

-Wow, I don’t know how people are miss reading this letter.
+Wow, I don’t know how people are misreading this letter.
 I received it as well.
 They are not saying they will give you $5,000,000 for your mineral rights.
 They are saying that they have “allocated” 5 million dollars total.

 If anybody does follow up on this letter, please post your experience.
 We would all like to know what happens.

-II knew in was no 5000000 I read the allocated up to.
-It sounded like they where trying to real us in with a big number.
+I knew it was no $5,000,000.
+I read the allocated up to.
+It sounded like they were trying to reel us in with a big number.
 And these mineral rights are not worth much now but in 10 to 20 or 50 years that could change.
 Even 100 years.
-Thank you it sounded like it was a form letter but I was not sure if it was because other family sold as we don’t talk to everyone or they don’t talk to us.

-What happen to Bobby Grace coming to Lubbock?
+What happened to Bobby Grace coming to Lubbock?
 Does anyone have any information on Wind Towers in Lubbock?
-May need to reserve you air rights, wind rights just like the mineral rights if you decided to sale land or minerals?
+May need to reserve your air rights, wind rights just like the mineral rights if you decided to sell land or minerals?
 Just a thought!

 The following is a sponsored (paid) promotional notice: